JeffRoth/US-medical-insurance-costs/README.md

 ![Charges vs Age by smoking status](charges_vs_age_by_smoker.png "Charges vs Age by Smoking Status")

-Plotting medical charges by BMI, and colored by smoking status revealed that BMI is not a strong driver of medical costs for non-smokers, but has a strong relationship to costs for smokers:
+Plotting medical charges by BMI, and colored by smoking status revealed that BMI is not a strong driver of medical costs for non-smokers, but has a strong relationship to costs for smokers, with a distinct increase in costs over a BMI of 30:

 ![Charges vs BMI by smoking status](charges_vs_bmi_by_smoker.png "Chargest vs BMI by Smoking Status")